The Defeat of the Winograd Schema Challenge: Introduction

 Levesque's original 2011 paper included eighteen original Winograd sche\-mas.
 The first of these, ``The trophy doesn't fit in the brown suitcase because it's too [small/large],'' has become a standard example, cited hundreds of times in articles about AI language understanding.

-Once a reasonable-sized collection of Winograd schemas had been assembled, these could be used as a challenge for AI system as follows.
+Davis, Levesque, and Morgenstern intended that once a reasonable-sized collection of Winograd schemas had been assembled, these could be used as a challenge for AI systems as follows.
 One sentence of each pair would be chosen at random; that sentence would be turned into a binary-choice question.
 For instance, the ``trophy'' schema would yield the following question \begin{quote} The trophy doesn't fit in the brown suitcase because it is too large. \\ What is too large? \\ A. The trophy \\ B. The suitcase \end{quote}

 The advantage of using halves of Winograd schemas rather than simply using sentences with pronoun ambiguity is that one can be sure that the only clue to the correct resolution lies in the choice of the alternating word; any clue that does not depend on the alternating word would point in the same direction for both sentences, which would be the wrong direction for one of the pair.
-For example, one can be entirely sure that the ``recency'' heuristic has exactly a 50\% chance of working, since it will work on one sentence of the pair, and fail on the other and the sentence in the test set is chosen on random.
+For example, one can be entirely sure that the ``recency'' heuristic has exactly a 50\% chance of working, since it will work on one sentence of the pair, and fail on the other and the sentence in the test set is chosen at random.

 Thus, a program that guesses randomly will have an expected accuracy of 50\%.
 Human readers should have accuracy close to 100\%.
-Thus, an AI program that achieves an accuracy that is statistically larger than 50\% is accomplishing something significant by way of understanding; an AI cannot claim to have achieved human-level abilities unless its acccuracy is close to 100\%.
+Thus, an AI program that achieves an accuracy that is statistically larger than 50\% is accomplishing something significant by way of understanding; an AI cannot claim to have achieved human-level abilities unless its accuracy is close to 100\%.

 Levesque argued that this test would be a better test of understanding than the Turing test---trivial to evaluate, difficult to game.
-He also argued that it would be more robust than some alternative semantic tasks that had been proposed, such as the RTE (recognizing textual entailment) challenge~\citep{Dagan2006RTE}.
+He also argued that it would be more robust than some alternative semantic tasks that had been proposed, such as the RTE (recognizing textual echallenge~\citep{Dagan2006RTE}.